turingschool/front-end-curriculum/projects/module-1/intention-timer-group.md

 ![Activity Complete Desktop](./assets/intention-timer/complete-activity-desktop.png)
 ![Full Functionality Desktop](./assets/intention-timer/full-functionality-desktop.png)

+* NOTE: There is a typo in the image above.
+Where it says `Walk`, it should really say `Exercise`.

 ## Iteration 5 - Persisting past activities

 **STOP!** Did you refactor Iteration 4?
 Clean up your code before moving on!